facebookresearch/ParlAI/README.md

 ### Agents

 The agents directory contains agents that have been approved into the ParlAI framework for shared use.
-Currently availabe within this directory:
+Currently available within this directory:

 - **drqa**: an attentive LSTM model DrQA (https://arxiv.org/abs/1704.00051) implemented in PyTorch that has competitive results on the SQuAD dataset amongst others.
 - **memnn**: code for an end-to-end memory network in Lua Torch